Irish Doodles can be very active dogs, but they also love just hanging out with their family members in the house.

 Bloat is one potential problem Standard Irish Doodles may face.
 Bloat is a condition that impacts larger dogs with a deeper chest.
 The dog’s stomach fills with air and twists and the dog is not able to expel it.
 Their stomach will become visibly swollen.
 Bloat is a serious and life-threatening condition, and you’ll want to rush your pet to the vet if you suspect they have it.

 Hip Dysplasia may also impact this breed.
 This inherited disease causes the hip bone not to form correctly.
-The hip and thigh bones rub against one another, which cause pain and makes it difficult for an pet to walk.
+The hip and thigh bones rub against one another, which causes pain and makes it difficult for a pet to walk.
 Surgery is often required to address hip dysplasia.

-A third concern for this breed is Addison’s Disease, or hypoadrenocorticism.
-Dogs with this disease have decrease hormone production from their adrenal glands.
+A third concern for this breed is Addison’s Disease or hypoadrenocorticism.
+Dogs with this disease have decreased hormone production from their adrenal glands.
 This can cause diarrhea, vomiting, weight loss, increased urination, or lethargy.
 If you suspect your dog has Addison’s disease, take them to the veterinarian who will be able to run some tests and determine the best course of treatment.

 To recap, a few common health concerns that Irish Doodles may face include:

 - Hip dysplasia